Constantine Manasses: Other works

 Manasses also wrote the poetical romance Loves of Aristander and Callithea, also in political verse.
 It is only known from the fragments preserved in the rose-garden of Macarius Chrysocephalus (14th century).
 Manasses also wrote a short biography of Oppian, and some descriptive pieces, all except one unpublished, on artistic and other subjects.
+(Note: For further information on Aristander and Callithea, see Hunger (1978).)